solineboussard1/bias-probing-app/README.md

 ### 2. Start the Analysis

 - **Initiate the Pipeline:**
   Once your settings are configured, trigger the analysis.
 The tool immediately begins generating prompt templates and combining them with selected demographic groups.
-This results in the creation of a diverse set of prompts to be sent to the underlying models.

 - **Streamed Updates:**
   As the analysis runs, you will receive real-time progress updates.
 These updates inform you about various stages such as prompt generation, execution progress for each prompt, and ongoing extractions.

 - **Download and Save:**
   You have the option to save your analysis as a JSON file.
-This not only archives the complete results for offline review but also allows you to reload the analysis later for further investigation or to share with others.
+This allows you to review the data and reload the analysis later for further investigation.

 ### 3. Understanding Your Results